 While you should want to be more specific, to show more than you tell, you’ll need to cut the detail that doesn’t add to your story.

-Be more specific, but don’t bore us.
+To do this, be specific, but don’t bore us.

 Let’s put “show, don’t tell” to use using the following writing exercise: